mhagstrand/slate/source/includes/_api_CRUD_orders.md

 *   billing_address
 *   shipping_addresses

->NOTE: The Orders resource currently does not support coupon redemptions and discounts apart from manual discount.
-You should only modify the above fields if you have created the order via the POST operation or you intend to override the subtotals and totals manually.
+>NOTE: The Orders resource currently does not support coupon redemptions or discounts, apart from manual discount.
+You should modify the above fields only if you have created the order via the POST operation, or if you intend to manually override the subtotals and totals.

 ### <span class="jumptarget"> Delete an Order </span>